Pojulu people: Education

-The family circle, the neighbours and the tribal groupings exercised great influence and impact on the growth, development and education of the Pojulu child.
+The family circle, the Neighbours and the tribal groupings exercised great influence and impact on the growth, development and education of the Pojulu child.
 This is the principle of communitarians, that the Pojulu child is not left to the parents to bring it up.
 The community also participates in the development and education of the child.
 The child is a collective responsibility of the parents, clan and the tribe.

 Pojulu indigenous type of education starts at the time the child is born and ends with death.
 The Pojulu system of education is a participatory, practical system of education.
 It imparts what the child must know through the family and clan traditions.
 It is generally an informal education.
 In this system, there are no buildings, classrooms or schools, only the fireplace, big shady trees, etc., which provide the classrooms.
-Teachers are available in the person of the father, the mother, grandmother, baby-sitter, brothers and sisters, relatives and the entire community or neighbourhood.
+Teachers are available in the person of the father, the mother, grandmother, baby-sitter, brothers and sisters, relatives and the entire community or neighborhood.

 Indigenous education

 Most skills about knowledge about things and the environment are absorbed by children through observation and initiation of the elders and older peers.
 Some children learn by apprenticeship.
 The importance of both parents on the growing and developing child is of great value as they are closest to the child.

 Parents and the community teach the children the laws and customs of the clan and tribe, which govern moral code, civic codes, and general rules of etiquette in the community.
 This category includes the study of civics, sociology and the tribal laws.
 The late president of Kenya, Mzee Jomo Kenyatta, wrote "when the child has grown beyond childhood, the father takes charge of part of the boy's education, and the mother takes the whole responsibility of the girl's education and a part of the boy's education."

 The girls do domestic duties to help their mothers, such as cooking and family care.
 They also learn preparation of land for planting and weeding of crops.
 The boys' duties include rearing domestic animals and gathering firewood for cooking and heat.
 Boys learn about vegetation identifying their types, uses and names—including various trees in the nearby forest.
 They learn which trees are useful for building houses and grain stores, such as those which resist white ants.
 They must identify which trees are good for making bows and arrows for weapons in hunting animals.
-The boys also learn about the birds: which are edible and/or harmful to crops; and how to trap or hunt them.
+The boys also learn about the birds: which are edible or harmful to crops; and how to trap or hunt them.

 The boys and girls learn the plants that provide the Pojulu with herbal medicines, such as "Dikori Ti – Melo", in the community medicine tradition.